Laz4rz/leetcode/README.md

 Literally **THE MOST** important thing in doing Leetcodes is: **MAKING SURE YOU UNDERSTOOD THE TASK**.
 I spent so much time thinking about non-existing problems, just because I misread or misunderstood something.
 For many of you English is not the first language.
 I know you know English well tho.
 I also understand English well.
 But understanding English and perfectly understanding the algorithmic task you are to implement, can someone mean two different things.
 Go slowly, it's just you and the task.
 You got it.

+## Learning problems

+Problems I want to describe in-depth, so that they will serve as examples for all the other ones.

 #### 9. Palindrome Number (Easy)

 ```python